Proctitis

 Proctitis associated with prior antibiotic use may be due to Clostridioides difficile (formerly Clostridium difficile).

 Sexually transmitted pathogens cause proctitis more commonly among men who have sex with men.
-Recently, monkeypox has been found to cause significant infectious proctitis in men who have sex with men.
+For example, Mpox has been found to cause significant infectious proctitis in men who have sex with men.

 Patients with immunocompromise are at particular risk of infections with herpes simplex and cytomegalovirus.